Mechanisms of Symbol Processing for In-Context Learning in Transformer Networks: Paper Synopsis: How can Transformers Perform Complex Symbol Processing?

-\section{\squeeze{0.91}{Paper Synopsis: How can transformers perform complex symbol processing?}}
+\section{Paper Synopsis: How can Transformers Perform Complex Symbol Processing?}

-The unprecedented performance of generative language models such as those of the GPT family \shortcite[et seq.]{radford2018improving} creates a dilemma for the science of intelligence.
-Fundamental to virtually all classic theories of natural and artificial intelligence are structured symbolic representations and symbolic processing of such representations \shortcite[reviewed in Sec.~\ref{sec:motiv}]{hinzen2012oxford}.
-These provide the basis for explaining the pervasive compositionality of intelligent cognition (see Box \ref{box:comp}) \cite{prince1988subsymbols}.
+The unprecedented performance of generative language models (LMs) such as those of the GPT family \cite[et seq.]{radford2018improving} creates a dilemma for the science of intelligence.
+Fundamental to virtually all classic theories of natural and artificial intelligence are structured symbolic representations and symbolic processing of such representations \cite[see Sec.~\ref{sec:motiv}]{hinzen2012oxford}.
+These provide the basis for explaining the pervasive compositionality of intelligent cognition (see Box \ref{box:comp}) \mbox{\cite{prince1988subsymbols}}.
 Neural networks appear to be singularly unsuited for such computation, and should fail catastrophically, for example, at compositional language processing, including the ultimate challenge for abstract structure processing, generating complex, syntactically valid natural language \cite{pinker1988language}.
-Yet neural language models with transformer architectures dramatically out-perform all symbolic-computation-based models of language processing, and generate rich, syntactically complex English, virtually flawlessly \cite{chang2024language}. \\ Indeed, while transformer networks often struggle with compositionality, they nonetheless perform rather well on certain tests of systematicity and compositionality \shortcite{sinha2024survey}, in particular, when tested via `in-context learning' (ICL), the subject of the work presented here \shortcite{brown2020language}.
-As illustrated in Box~\ref{box:ICL1}, in the type of ICL we study, a transformer is given an input symbol string which is a `prompt' that includes an example in `question-answer' format; this exemplifies a symbolic template for mapping the `question' into the `answer'.
+Yet neural language models with transformer architectures \cite{vaswani2017attention} dramatically out-perform all symbolic-computation-based models of language processing, generating rich, syntactically complex English, virtually flawlessly \cite{chang2024language}.

+As predicted by influential critiques from the 1980s, transformer networks do often struggle with compositionality \cite{dziri2023faith}.
+Nonetheless, they sometimes perform rather well on certain tests of systematicity and compositionality \cite{sinha2024survey} --- in particular, when tested via `in-context learning' (ICL), the subject of the work presented here \cite{brown2020language}.
+As illustrated in Box~\ref{box:ICL1}, in the type of ICL we study, a transformer is given an input symbol string which is a `prompt' that includes an example in `question-answer' format; this exemplifies a symbolic template, specific to that particular prompt, for mapping the `question' into the `answer'.
 The input next provides new symbolic material in the `question' format, which must be inserted into that template to generate a `completion', the corresponding symbol string in the `answer' format.
-(A formal presentation is given in Sec.~\ref{sec:propSym}.) \\
+(A formal presentation is given in Sec.~\ref{sec:Fdef}.)